-All shares for which proxies have been properly submitted-whether by telephone, Internet or mail-and not revoked, will be voted at the Annual Meeting in accordance with your instructions.
+All shares for which proxies have been properly submitted and not revoked, will be voted at the Annual Meeting in accordance with your instructions.
 If you sign a proxy card but do not give voting instructions, the shares represented by that proxy will be voted as recommended by our Board of Directors.